 - Some of the bricks are missing essential information such as the question text.

 Attempting to publish this survey will fail with a Bot Studio error message.

-Once the survey contains no warnings, hit the Publish button to have the survey loaded to you LiveEngage account.
-At this point, if the survey is defined as active, it would already be live for your users.
+Once the survey contains no warnings, click on "Publish" in the header bar to have the survey loaded to you LivePerson Conversational Cloud account.
+At this point, if the survey is defined as active, it will be live for your users.

 Step 6 - Trigger the survey

 In order to trigger the survey, start a conversation on the account and skill on which you’ve defined the survey and bring the conversation to an end, either from the consumer or the agent side.
-Once the conversation closes the survey will be triggered and the agent workspace would show the caption - “Survey in progress”
+Once the conversation closes the survey will be triggered and the Agent Workspace will show the caption - “Survey in progress”

 While the survey is active the agent won’t be able to write in the conversation.
-The survey would end when the consumer finishes entering the survey or when the survey timeout is reached.
-In cases of an error with the survey flow or the survey bot, LiveEngage will close the survey after 48 hours as part of a conversation cleanup process.
+The survey will end when the consumer finishes entering the survey or when the survey timeout is reached.
+In cases of an error with the survey flow or the survey bot, the Conversational Cloud will close the survey after 48 hours as part of a conversation cleanup process.

 Free text responses

 Consumers may choose to type in free text using their keyboard instead of selecting a preconfigured response.
 It is possible to set up predefined phrases that the bot will recognize and act upon.
 Predefined phrases can be used either to allow the user to skip the survey, skip a question or to type in an answer to a question instead of clicking on an answer or button.

 In the settings under the skip survey section, you can add the phrases which the user can type to trigger the end of the survey.